-Do police officers have more rights to search my car if it's near a U.S. border?
+Do officials have more rights to search my car if it's near a U.S. border?

 Customs or immigration officials may conduct warrantless searches without probable cause not only at borders, but at their "functional equivalents," such as international airports.
 Essentially, neither citizens nor noncitizens have Fourth Amendment rights in these situations.

-Whether the stop and search in your case was valid will depend on how appellate courts in your state have decided in cases involving facts such as yours.
+Whether the stop and search in your case was valid will depend on the facts and this complex, evolving body of law.
 You'll need the help of an experienced criminal defense attorney to know where you case falls within the "valid-not valid" spectrum of cases.

 by: Janet Portman, Attorney